bark-community/landing-page-sample/README.md

-# Landingoage and Swap Integration Sample
+# Landingpage and Swap Integration Sample

 To create a BARK website for test purposes using Next.js, a popular React framework: